Bio-MEMS: Optical sensors

 A challenge in optical detection is the need for integrating detectors and photodiodes in a miniaturized portable format on the bio-MEMS.
 Optical detection includes fluorescence-based techniques, chemiluminescence-based techniques, and surface plasmon resonance (SPR).
 Fluorescence-based optical techniques use markers that emit light at specific wavelengths and the presence or enhancement/reduction (e.g. fluorescence resonance energy transfer) in optical signal indicates a reaction has occurred.
 Fluorescence-based detection has been used in microarrays and PCR on a chip devices.
 Chemiluminescence is light generation by energy release from a chemical reaction.
 Bioluminescence and electrochemiluminescence are subtypes of chemiluminescence.
 Surface plasmon resonance sensors can be thin-film refractometers or gratings that measure the resonance behaviour of surface plasmon on metal or dielectric surfaces.
 The resonance changes when biomolecules are captured or adsorbed on the sensor surface and depends on the concentration of the analyte as well as its properties.
 Surface plasmon resonance has been used in food quality and safety analysis, medical diagnostics, and environmental monitoring.

-Bio-MEMS for diagnostics
+For diagnostics

 Genomic and proteomic microarrays

 Affymetrix GeneChip is an example of a genomic microarray.

 The goals of genomic and proteomic microarrays are to make high-throughput genome analysis faster and cheaper, as well as identify activated genes and their sequences.
 There are many different types of biological entities used in microarrays, but in general the microarray consists of an ordered collection of microspots each containing a single defined molecular species that interacts with the analyte for simultaneous testing of thousands of parameters in a single experiment.
 Some applications of genomic and proteomic microarrays are neonatal screening, identifying disease risk, and predicting therapy efficacy for personalized medicine.